BDO Assessment Centre & Online Ability Tests Guide

 This is a standard numerical reasoning test.
 You will be presented with a wide range of numerical data in the form of ratios, tables, graphs and percentages.

 We’ve written extensively about how to pass numerical reasoning tests elsewhere on this site.
 You should check out our free guide on how to pass numerical reasoning tests.

-Insider tip: Practice multiple currency conversions as they will feature in your numerical test.
+Insider tip: Practice multiple currency conversions as they will feature in your numerical reasoning test.

 BDO Verbal Reasoning Test